Workbench-Build/workbook/docs/token-value.md

-# Token Utility
+# Token Value

 > Why could/should/would anyone care about your token?

-This section talks about how to make your token useful (aka provide value) to drive demand.
+This section talks about how to make your token useful (aka provide value) to drive demand (aka token price).
 It ain't much, but it's honest work.

 ## Notes